SpikeInterface/spikeinterface/doc/modules/extractors.rst

 Overview
 --------

-The :py:mod:`~spikeinterface.extractors` module contains :code:`RecordingExtractor` and :code:`SortingExtractor` classes
+The :py:mod:`~spikeinterface.extractors` module allows you to load :py:class:`~spikeinterface.core.BaseRecording`, :py:class:`~spikeinterface.core.BaseSorting`, and :py:class:`~spikeinterface.core.BaseEvent` objects from
-to interface with a large variety of acquisition systems and spike sorting outputs.
+a large variety of acquisition systems and spike sorting outputs.

-Most of the :code:`RecordingExtractor` classes are implemented by wrapping the `NEO rawio implementation <https://github.com/NeuralEnsemble/python-neo/tree/master/neo/rawio>`_.
+Most of the :code:`Recording` classes are implemented by wrapping the `NEO rawio implementation <https://github.com/NeuralEnsemble/python-neo/tree/master/neo/rawio>`_.

-Most of the :code:`SortingExtractor` are instead directly implemented in SpikeInterface.
+Most of the :code:`Sorting` are instead directly implemented in SpikeInterface.

 Although SI is object-oriented (class-based), each object can also be loaded with  a convenient